 |Best kept as||Groups 5+|

-|Lifespan||up to 10 years|
+|Lifespan||Up to 10 Years|

-|PH||5.5 - 8.5|
+|pH||5.5 - 8.5|

 |GH||1 - 20|

-The fry becomes free-swimming after three or four days, you should then feed them freshly hatched brine shrimp initially, progressing onto fry foods such as crushed flakes and pellets as they develop.
+The eggs usually hatch around 48 hours after being laid, and it is best to remove the male from the breeding tank at this point to prevent him from eating the fry.
+The fry becomes free-swimming after three or four days and can be fed with freshly hatched brine shrimp initially, progressing onto fry foods such as crushed flakes and pellets as they develop.